 - Give threats a personality.
 If Heartbleed was titled CVE-2014-0160, it might not be addressed for some time.
 At the least, it might have been patched, but it wouldn’t compel system admins to update their systems and re-key their SSL certificates.
 A security issue with an identity allows non-technical people to talk about it.

 - Demonstrate the real-world impact, quickly.
 Answer the “so, what?” quickly so people don’t get lost with the ins and outs of TLS protocols.
 Answer what this means for everyday users and system administrators.
 For Heartbleed, I found that the real-world impact was significantly exaggerated, but since it compelled me and others to take action, it’s not so bad.
 I recall when urgent WordPress security updates are released, they often lack the “why” in their messaging.

 - Make the remedy clear and feasible.
 Now that you have users and administrator’s attention, explain what they need to do.
 A lot of the advice I read stated to update OpenSSL, regenerate key pairs for SSL certificates, and after a couple of days or so, users to change their passwords as a good measure.

 - Provide tools and resources for testing and diagnosis.
 I love the collaboration that occurs on the web.
 Once the threat was identified and received a good amount of attention, tools around the web sprung up to quickly diagnose the vulnerability.
 It allowed everyday web users to plug in the domain of their choice and determine if they are vulnerable.
 This is a great way to let a massive audience to take threat concerns to companies/system administrators for remedy.

 So, what’s my call to action here?
-I don’t want to encourage hyping up small scope threats at the risk of crying wolf.
+I don’t want to encourage hyping up small-scope security threats at the risk of crying wolf.
 But, if there indeed is an important security vulnerability, you’ve got to communicate about it clearly to your audiences.
 Oh, and give security issues a name so people can memorize them.